Share your love

 Also, you need a domain name that is pointed to your server’s IP address.

-When you are done with these requirements, you can follow the steps below to complete this guide.
+When you are done with these requirements, you can follow the steps below to complete the Laravel framework setup on Rocky Linux 9.

 First, you need to install some PHP extensions and required packages on your server with the command below: